The ABIRC Team

 At ABIRC, Danny manages all social media platforms, inviting the community to partake in ABIRC’s many activities and training workshops.
 He also creates and sends out our monthly newsletter, which entails the work we have accomplished the month prior.
 In addition to this, he also provides assistance to other staff members and aids in grant writing.

-He is currently a graduate student in the CSU Stanislaus Masters of Arts in English program, with a concentration in Rhetoric and Teaching Writing.
-Danny’s ultimate goal is to become an English professor and professional editor, where he will conduct research, address issues with literacy, provide editing services, and mentor college students.
+He is currently a second-year graduate student in the CSU Stanislaus Masters of Arts in English program, with a concentration in Rhetoric and Teaching Writing.
+After he completes this program, he hopes to gain acceptance into a PhD in Education program, where he will focus on educational policy, metacognition, and first-generation student experiences.
+Danny’s ultimate goal is to become an English professor and professional editor, where he will conduct research, address issues with literacy among underserved populations, provide editing services, and mentor college students.
 During his free time, he enjoys shopping, binging TV shows, writing poems, and spending time with his two dogs, Zorro and Gurey.

 Mr. Lee was born and raised in Fresno, California.
 As the youngest of seven children, he understands the value of helping others.
 He has carried this mindset with him to several past jobs and volunteer opportunities at small businesses.
 He brings the same energy to his position at ABIRC.